project-machine/bootkit/README.md

  * ovmf-vars.fd, ovmf-code.fd - OVMF files for qemu that are populated
    with the uki-limited, uki-production, and uki-tpm keys.

-## oci-iso
+## oci-boot
-oci-iso is a tool that can be used to create a bootable iso from the files in a bootkit.
+oci-boot is a tool that can be used to create a bootable iso or disk image from the files in a bootkit.

-After building bootkit and building oci-iso, you can do:
+After building bootkit and building oci-boot, you can do:

     $ skopeo copy docker://.../rootfs:name-squashfs oci:/tmp/oci.d:rootfs-squashfs
     FIXME: need to soci sign the rootfs